-- not subject to a condition requiring you to maintain and accommodate yourself or any person dependent upon you. - N. Persons who are a relevant Afghan citizen, such as one who has worked for the UK government in Afghanistan. - O. Persons who have permission to enter or remain in the UK and left Afghanistan in connection with the collapse of the Afghan government which took place on 15 August 2021 and are allowed to claim housing and welfare assistance from the state. - P. Persons who are currently living in the UK and previously was living in Ukraine before 1 January 2022 and left as a result of the Russian invasion which took place on 24 February 2022 and have arrived in the UK under the Ukraine family scheme or the Homes for Ukraine scheme and have been granted leave to remain. - Q. Persons who have been granted limited leave to remain due to being a victim of human trafficking or slavery. - R. Persons who were living in Sudan before 15 April 2023 and left as a result of conflict that commenced on 15 April 2023 and have been granted leave to remain and are allowed to claim housing and welfare assistance from the state and do not have a person that will sponsor your stay in the UK. - 3.1.2 EEA Nationals means nationals of any of the EU member states, and nationals of Iceland, Norway, Liechtenstein and Switzerland. - 3.1.3 Eligibility provisions do not apply to Applicants who are already secure or fixed-term tenants (let at social rent or affordable rent) of Registered Providers seeking to transfer. - 3.1.4 Even when an Applicant is eligible for an allocation of social rented housing, only those who are habitually resident in the United Kingdom, Ireland, the Isle of Mann or the Channel Islands, will be eligible for an allocation (except persons which exempt from the requirement to be habitually resident, as defined in law or statutory quidance). - 3.1.5 If it is apparent that an Applicant came to live in the UK during the previous two years, the following tests will be carried out to confirm if an Applicant is habitually resident: - The degree of permanence in the person's residence in the United Kingdom of Great Britain & Northern Ireland, Republic of Ireland, Isle of Man or the Channel Islands. - ii.
+- 3.1.1 The Housing Act 1996 s.160ZA states that a local authority shall not allocate housing to a person from abroad who is ineligible.
+As a rule, persons subject to immigration control are ineligible, there are however exceptions to this.
+Full details of all eligibility rules including which persons from abroad are eligible or ineligible for an allocation of social housing can be found in the Government's 'Allocation of Accommodation: guidance for local housing authorities in England'. - 3.1.2 Eligibility provisions do not apply to Applicants who are already secure or fixed-term tenants (let at social rent or affordable rent) of Registered Providers seeking to transfer. - 3.1.3 Even when an Applicant is eligible for an allocation of social rented housing, only those who are habitually resident in the United Kingdom, Ireland, the Isle of Mann or the Channel Islands, will be eligible for an allocation (except persons which exempt from the requirement to be habitually resident, as defined in law or statutory guidance). - 3.1.4 If it is apparent that an Applicant came to live in the UK during the previous two years, the following tests will be carried out to confirm if an Applicant is habitually resident: - i.
+The degree of permanence in the person's residence in the United Kingdom of Great Britain & Northern Ireland, Republic of Ireland, Isle of Man or the Channel Islands. - ii.
 The association between a person and their place of residence. - iii.
 Why a person has come to live in the UK. - iv.
 Whether a person is joining family or friends in the UK - v.
 Whether a person has accumulated a continuous period of residence prior to making their application. - vi.
-The length of residence in another country
+The length of residence in another country - vii.

-- vii.
 Visits abroad for holidays or to visit relatives and other temporary periods of absence will be disregarded. - viii.
 A person's future intentions, employment prospects and centre of interest - ix.
-Exemptions from the habitual residence test include EEA nationals and their family members who are workers or self-employed, or have certain permanent rights of residence, or have been removed from another country to the UK. - 3.1.6 Applicants who are subject to immigration control or are an ineligible person from abroad will not be eligible for an allocation of social rented housing. - 3.1.7 The following classes of person will not be eligible to join the Scheme: - i.
-Persons not habitually resident in the Common Travel Area - ii.
-EEA nationals whose only right to reside in the UK is: - a.
-Derived from their status as a jobseeker (or their status as a family member of a jobseeker) - b.
-An initial right of residence for 3 months. - c.
-Derivative right of residence because the person is the primary carer of a British citizen. - d.
-Right to reside as a result of the person's deportation, expulsion or other removal by compulsion of law from another country to the UK (including EEA nationals exercising EU Treaty rights, who were previously settled in the UK prior to deportation). - iii.
-Persons whose only right to reside in the UK is an initial right for no more than 3 months, including those who would become an unreasonable burden on the social assistance system of the UK. - iv.
-Persons who are excluded by section 115 of the Immigration and Asylum Act 1999 to entitlement to universal credit under Part 1 of the Welfare Reform Act 2012 or to housing benefit. - 3.1.8 Where there is any uncertainty about an Applicant's immigration status, the local authority shall contact the Home Office.
+Exemptions from the habitual residence test include EEA nationals and their family members who are workers or self-employed, or have certain permanent rights of residence, or have been removed from another country to the UK. - 3.1.5 Applicants who are subject to immigration control or are an ineligible person from abroad will not be eligible for an allocation of social rented housing. - 3.1.6 Where there is any uncertainty about an Applicant's immigration status, the local authority shall contact the Home Office.
 Before doing so, Applicants will be advised that such inquiries will be made in order to comply with data protection legislation.
-Confirmation of the immigration status of an Applicant from abroad will be obtained, where necessary, from the Home Office by emailing EvidenceandEnquiry@homeoffice.gsi.gov.uk - 3.1.9 The Local Authority is not subject to the duty arising from the Immigration Act 2014, part 3, chapter 1, to carry-out a 'right to rent' check on each letting.
+Confirmation of the immigration status of an Applicant from abroad will be obtained, where necessary, from the Home Office by emailing EvidenceandEnquiry@homeoffice.gsi.gov.uk

+3.1.7 The Local Authority is not subject to the duty arising from the Immigration Act 2014, part 3, chapter 1, to carry-out a 'right to rent' check on each letting.
 The local authority will only perform checks on the eligibility of any Applicant, as per this section of this Scheme.